aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 This process will cause two reflows - one at step 1 and one at step 3.

-When it comes to how, there are three basic ways to do it:
+When it comes to how to do so?
+There are three basic ways:

 - Hide the elements, apply changes, and show it again.
 - Use a document fragment to build a subtree outside of the live DOM and then copy it to the document.